 With its amazing colorful bloom girdled with a crown of deep green leaves, Bromelia does every thing it can to catch your eye.
 This exotic beauty comes in many shapes and varieties, and is often the most original indoor plant of our homes.

 Native to Central and South America, belonging to the Bromeliaceae family, bromelia is an epiphyte plant.
-Just like orchids do, it grows on trees where aerial roots recover the water and nutrients it needs from runoff rainwater.
+Just like orchids and Tillandsia, it grows on trees where aerial roots recover the water and nutrients it needs from runoff rainwater.

 Over fifty different species exist, each with a surprising combination of shape, size, and color: red, yellow, orange, purple, double-colored… The most commonly available for use as indoor plants are Guzmania which bears star-shaped flowers and leaves; Vriesea which has a panicle-shaped flower; and Aechmea fasciata which comes in a surprisingly radiant pink color.